-Fused Deposition Modeling is the most widely used form of 3D printing at the consumer level, fueled by the emergence of hobbyist 3D printers.
-FDM 3D printers build parts by melting and extruding thermoplastic filament, which a print nozzle deposits layer by layer in the build area.
+Fused deposition modeling (FDM), also known as fused filament fabrication (FFF), is the most widely used form of 3D printing at the consumer level, fueled by the emergence of hobbyist 3D printers.
+FDM 3D printers build parts by melting and extruding thermoplastic filament, which a printer nozzle deposits layer by layer in the build area.

 FDM works with a range of standard thermoplastics, such as ABS, PLA, and their various blends.
 The technique is well-suited for basic proof-of-concept models, as well as quick and low-cost prototyping of simple parts, such as parts that might typically be machined.

 FDM parts tend to have visible layer lines and might show inaccuracies around complex features.
 This example was printed on a Stratasys uPrint industrial FDM 3D printer with soluble supports (machine starting at $15,900).